Anamika1930/Prescripto/README.md

 npm run dev
 # Prescripto
 Prescripto is a full stack Doctor Appointment Booking Platform (MERN Stack) with Admin &amp; Doctor Dashboards, JWT Auth, Razorpay Integration, and Real-time Availability Management.

+⭐ If you like this project, don’t forget to star the repo!